Non-Newtonian Fluid in Corrugated Channel CFD: Fluent Simulation Study

 - Reference [1]: Bereiziat, D., and R. Devienne.
 “Experimental characterization of Newtonian and non-Newtonian fluid flows in corrugated channels.”
 International journal of engineering science11 (1999): 1461-1479.

-Simulation Process: CFD Modeling of Non-newtonian Fluid in Fluent
+Simulation Process: Non-newtonian Fluid in Fluent

-Post-processing: Flow Recirculation and Enhanced Heat Transfer in Wavy Channel
+Post-processing: Flow Recirculation and Heat Transfer Enhancement

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.